vuejs/vue-test-utils/docs/en/guides/using-with-vuex.md

 </script>
 ```

 This is a fairly simple component.
-It renders the result of the getters clicks and inputValue.
+It renders the result of the getters `clicks` and `inputValue`.
 Again, we don’t really care about what those getters returns – just that the result of them is being rendered correctly.

 Let’s see the test: